chihduo/chihduo.github.io/_pages/about.md

 ### 🚀 To new graduate students 🚀

 Welcome aboard!
-Our lab's research theme in 2025-2027 is the synergy between AI (e.g., neural networks and LLMs) and automated software engineering (e.g., program analysis and testing).
-Feel free to contact me if you'd like to explore this fascinating research area in your master's program!
+Our lab's research theme for 2025-2027 is the synergy between AI (e.g., neural networks and large language models) and automated software engineering (e.g., program analysis, verification, and testing).
+Feel free to contact me if you're interested in exploring this fascinating research area in your master's program.

 News
 -----
+21 April 2025 - A paper coauthored with Anthony Lin, Philipp Rümmer, and Rupak Majumdar has been accepted by IEEE Transactions on Software Engineering!

-7.12.2024.
-A big congratulations to Ming-I Huang for winning the Best English Paper Award in the 20th Taiwan Conference on Software Engineering!
+12 July 2024 - A big congratulations to Ming-I Huang for winning the Best English Paper Award in the 20th Taiwan Conference on Software Engineering!

 Services
 -----